-1. to analyse KS3 National Test Results in Numeracy and identify and set Year Group specific numeracy targets for all subjects across the curriculum based on diagnostic of results;
+4. To analyse KS3 National Test Results in Numeracy and identify and set Year Group specific numeracy targets for all subjects across the curriculum based on diagnostic of results;

-2. to support numeracy objectives for departments with specific LNF responsibility for particular 'strands' of the LNF by providing materials and suggesting strategies, and through coaching and peer observations;
+5. To support numeracy objectives for departments with specific LNF responsibility for particular 'strands' of the LNF by providing materials and suggesting strategies, and through coaching and peer observations;

-3. to support numeracy targets and objectives in all subjects across the curriculum by providing displays; suggesting materials and strategies; and through coaching and peer observations;
+6. To support numeracy targets and objectives in all subjects across the curriculum by providing displays; suggesting materials and strategies; and through coaching and peer observations;

-4. to take a lead in delivering INSET in Numeracy Subject Leader Workshops including sharing best practice, marking and moderation of assessments, and reporting;
+7. To take a lead in delivering INSET in Numeracy including sharing best practice, marking and moderation of assessments, and reporting;

-5. to identify students in need of numeracy support, and work with the Numeracy Intervention Teacher(s) to ensure effective additional provision for these students;
+8. To identify students in need of numeracy support, and work with the Numeracy Intervention team to ensure effective additional provision for these students;

-6. To develop and coordinate the delivery of termly 'mock' National Numeracy Tests for KS3;
+9. To develop and co-ordinate the delivery of bi-annual online National Numeracy Tests for KS3;

-7. to raise the profile of numeracy across the school;
+10. To raise the profile of numeracy across the school;

-8. To assist with annual departmental numeracy reviews and work scrutinies.
+11. To assist with departmental numeracy reviews and work scrutinies.

-9. to keep colleagues up-to-date on KS3 numeracy initiatives in Mathematics and how they can support numeracy development in other subjects.
+12. To keep colleagues up-to-date on KS3 numeracy initiatives in Mathematics and how they can support numeracy development in other subjects.